 CLIENT featuring MARTIN GORE Overdrive (2004)

-For their second album ‘City’, CLIENT got more ambitious by featuring some guest vocalists which included THE LIBERTINES.
-But the most notable one was DEPECHE MODE’s Martin Gore in a collaboration that was instigated by Blackwood writing him a letter: “Martin had this newly set-up studio and recorded himself.
+For their second album, CLIENT got more ambitious by featuring guest vocalists including DEPECHE MODE’s Martin Gore.
+It was instigated by Blackwood writing him a letter: “Martin had this newly set-up studio and recorded himself.
 The thing is, when we mixed the two vocals together, that was a moment!
 I didn’t know how it was going to work but when you heard it, it was like ‘woo!’…it was a bit spine tingling really!”

 Available on the CLIENT album ‘City’ via Toast Hawaii